 3. Do some shopping (and eating)

 The downtown shopping district has many boutique stores and dining options.
 Several shops like Kristi’s Clothing Boutique, Kottke Jewelers and Straight River Rug Hooking & Fiber Arts are spots where you can find one-of-a-kind items.
-Vintage collectors should put The Rustique on their list for gently used furniture in immaculate shape, along with Little Professor Book Center for great reads.
+Stop by the Little Professor Book Center for great reads.

 When it’s time to eat, the downtown area has plenty to offer, from delicious homemade pizza to old-fashioned candies.
 Central Park Coffee is the perfect place to grab a warm cup and take breaks in between shopping while enjoying its relaxing atmosphere.